 Cash-out strategy on Fairspin tfs aviator: target choice and variance

 Aviator-style and Crash games have an EV-flat-across-cash-out-points property at fixed house edge.
-The walkthrough lives at the cash-out math walkthrough; the Fairspin-specific application:
+The walkthrough lives at the related piece; the Fairspin-specific application below is the operational answer to how to play Fairspin TFS Aviator-Style with bankroll discipline:

 - EV is flat at any cash-out target: at the same house edge, cashing out at 1.50x or 100x gives the same expected return.
 Variance shape changes; EV does not.